top of page

 Lack of support

-It's different for everyone and this is why therapy with me isn't about overwhelming you with strategies and advice.
-There is enough noise out there for all of that.
+It's different for everyone and this is why therapy with me isn't about overwhelming you with strategies (though we can explore them if or when you find them useful).
+And it's not about me giving you advice, there is enough noise out there for all of that.
 Instead it's about exploring and giving voice to your thoughts and feelings so you feel seen and heard.
 We might investigate different parts of you that are conflicting and help you understand why you feel this way or we might work out what it is you need to change, what you want life to look like and work out how to get there.
 Keeping everything in, being the 'strong' one and just trudging on isn't how we get the life we want to live.
 Lets give you the space to let it out and feel the weight from your shoulders lift.

 Hello, I'm Claire